Exped MegaMat Duo 10

 Other Sizes of the Exped MegaMat 10

 For this review, I tested the Long Wide Double (LW+) version of the MegaMat Duo 10, which is Exped’s second-largest model that measures 77.6 inches long, 52 inches wide, and 3.9 inches thick.
-It easily and comfortably sleeps two average-sized adults and fits in most large car-camping tents.
-Rounding out the MegaMat lineup are three one-person models of varying lengths and widths (M, MW, and LW).
+It easily and comfortably sleeps two average-sized adults and fits in most large car-camping tents, although those who really like to sprawl out may want to consider the even more generous Queen variation ($449 and 79.9 x 59.8 x 3.9 in.).
+Finally, there’s a smaller Medium Double version that’s a little cheaper at $330 and measures 72 inches long and 40.9 inches wide with the same 3.9-inch thickness.
+Rounding out the MegaMat 10 lineup are three one-person models of varying lengths and widths (MW, LW, and LWX).
 They feature the same comfortable build, burly construction, and easy-to-use design as the Duo, but in a more compact package for those who prefer a solo mat.

 - Large, comfortable, and warm—the ideal combination for a great night’s sleep.

 - Heavy-duty materials and high-quality construction should hold up to years of use and abuse.